 Centrelink fraud involves intentionally getting a payment or benefit from Centrelink for which you are not eligible.
 Fraud is treated very seriously by Australian courts.
 It is very important that you declare all your income and assets correctly, and keep Centrelink notified of any change in your circumstances.
 Information about when you need to inform Centrelink about a change, and how to do that can be found on the Department of Human Services website.

-Welfare fraud may include:
+Social Security fraud may include:

 - making false or misleading statements;